It’s rarely what you think it is.

-Free speech is an interesting concept in general; it’s even more so when you take it to the internet.
-There are rules and even laws.
+Free speech is an interesting concept in general, especially in turbulent times.
+Take it to the internet, and things get even more “interesting”.

 Become a Patron of Ask Leo! and go ad-free!